elycruz/edm-zf2/README.md

 - Installed database from github repo 'elycruz/edm-db-mysql'.

 ### Caveats
-- All development must be performed in a TDD format.
+- All development must be performed in TDD format.

 #### Code rules:
 - No redeclaring of variables in same scope.